livingpatterns/Paramecium_cilia_functions_paper/README.md

 # Heterogeneity in cilia patterning enables multiple flow functions in the unicellular swimmer Paramecium
+Daphne M. Laan, Aikaterini M. Kourkoulou, and Guillermina R. Ramirez-San Juan

-Collection of codes used for measurements of live and fixed Paramecium cells, corresponding to the results of the article: "Heterogeneity in cilia patterning enables multiple flow functions in the unicellular swimmer Paramecium"
+Collection of codes developed for the measurements of live and fixed Paramecium cells, corresponding to the results of the article: "Heterogeneity in cilia patterning enables multiple flow functions in the unicellular swimmer Paramecium"

+BioRxiv link: